tigorlazuardi/maleo/docs/documentation/locker/index.md

 ## Local Lock

 Local lock is an in memory lock.
 It's a special lock that only applies to current runtime.
+The moment your application restarts, all previous states are gone.

 There are no synchronization between services, and thus states like backoff are not synchronized between services.